xiix0/scam/README.md

-If you think last Tuesday was a drag, wait till you see what happens tomorrow!
+If you stand on your head, you will get footprints in your hair.